ganong/sudoku/README.md

 ## To Do

-- Keep track of errors, game is lost after 3.
 - Add Home screen with Start Game button
 - Add Home button to game page (if you go home from game, abandon game for now)
 - Learn how to Publish/Package to install on IOS and Android